“I like the way they dribble up and down the court.” – Kurtis Blow

 I’ll forever be grateful for the memories of those hot summers and un air-conditioned gyms attending camp in the early years with my dad and then later as a high school player.
 I made a lot of friends those weeks, had a ton of fun, made many memories, and it made me into a better basketball player.

-(Outside the motel where the campers stayed with fellow campers on the left Miles Moorman and Steve Carpenter.
-In the right picture is my little sis Kari and my best friend, fellow camper, and “Spirit Award” winner Barry Blanton.
+(Outside the motel where the campers stayed with fellow campers on the right Miles Moorman and Steve Carpenter.
+In the left picture is my little sis Kari and my best friend, fellow camper, and “Spirit Award” winner Barry Blanton.
 Pics from summer 1985)

 “To the hoop ya’ll, it’s basketball!”